|

 - each person and situation will determine the amount of

-zero damage or you may decide to do nothing or anything
+zero damage to deciding to do nothing or anything

 in between.
 The key is to not automatically feel that